 Our growth is not just taking place in our newer suburbs, but there is also strong growth and redevelopment set to take place in our established areas - such as Epping, Thomastown and Lalor.

 You can view detailed demographic information in our Place Profiles report.

-We are one of the most multicultural municipalities in Victoria, and over 40 per cent of residents speak a language other than English at home.
+We are one of the most multicultural municipalities in Victoria.
+In 2016, almost half of all local residents (over 86,000 residents) spoke a language other than English at home.

 In 2010 the Victorian Government introduced the Urban Growth Zone, increasing land for 90,000 new residential blocks, within areas known as Melbourne’s 7 growth areas, including the City of Whittlesea.

 New and emerging growth areas will have the most rapid population growth.

 Our highest population growth over the next 20 years will be in Epping North, Wollert and Donnybrook.

 The established areas will continue to grow, especially Mernda, Doreen, Epping Central (Epping), Plenty Valley Town Centre (South Morang), Thomastown, Lalor and University Hill (Bundoora).

 In 2018, there were over 69,000 jobs located in the City of Whittlesea.
 In 2017, there were around 13,645 local businesses.